 The OCRRA recycling team includes three Recycling Specialists who visit hundreds of local businesses, apartment complexes and schools annually.
 They offer assistance in designing recycling programs and supply businesses, apartments and schools with recycling containers and decals to raise awareness about recycling.
-In addition, OCRRA employs a New York State certified teacher, who speaks to more than 12,000 local students in over 500 classes annually about recycling and waste reduction.

-2.2 2005 Waste Q & C
+2.2 Waste Q & C